Skip to main content

 When circulating levels of this key are optimal, the body’s systems operate with efficiency.
 When the levels decline, a condition known as hypogonadism, the communication falters, and the symptoms you experience begin to surface.

 The decline in bioavailable testosterone is often a gradual process.
 Its effects can manifest as a slow erosion of well-being, making it difficult to pinpoint a single cause.
-Men may notice a decrease in physical strength, a change in with more fat and less muscle, or a reduced interest in activities that once brought pleasure.
+Men may notice a decrease in physical strength, a change in body composition with more fat and less muscle, or a reduced interest in activities that once brought pleasure.
 These are direct physiological consequences of diminished hormonal signaling.

 Restoring testosterone to a healthy physiological range can directly address the root cause of these symptoms by re-establishing clear communication within the body’s endocrine network.